 Thanksgiving and Christmas don’t stop just because we miss someone at the holidays or the marriage has imploded or the diagnosis has come.
-Last week I shared the secret to rekindling Christmas joy when you want more than to simply survive the holidays.
+But what can help us navigate grief during the holidays?

 25 Ways to Help Manage Grief in Holidays